Patrick Moran (Irish republican): Conviction and execution

 Patrick Moran (left) and Thomas Whelan (right), shortly before they were hanged for their part in the assassinations.
 Between them is an Auxiliary officer.

 He was transferred from Arbour Hill to Kilmainham Jail and incarcerated in what was known as the "Murderers' Gallery", two cells away from Ernie O'Malley, with whom he became good friends.

 On 14 February 1921, Moran, O'Malley and Frank Teeling broke through the padlock of an outer gate of the prison.
 However, Moran refused to take the opportunity to escape as he reportedly felt the authorities would interpret it as an admission of guilt, telling O'Malley "I don't want to let down the witnesses who gave evidence for me."

 Moran started a concert to distract the guards while the men escaped, with Simon Donnelly taking Moran's place.
 The event is related in detail in O'Malley's memoir On Another Man's Wound.
 He was tried the day following the break out in City Hall, Dame Street, Dublin.
-Moran was convicted by a military Court-martial of murder three days later and sentenced to be hanged on 14 March 1921.
+Moran was convicted of murder by a military court-martial three days later and sentenced to be hanged on 14 March 1921.

 Moran and Thomas Whelan were tried for murder; Francis Flood, Thomas Bryan, Patrick Doyle and Bernard Ryan for high treason.
 They were all convicted and sentenced to death.
 The Roman Catholic Archbishop of Dublin William Walsh spoke out against the sentence.

 The Irish National Union of Vintners' Grocers' & Allied Trades' Assistants, of which Moran had been an active member, called a half-day general strike on the morning of the executions and over 40,000 people gathered outside Mountjoy to pray for the six men who were hanged between 6am and 8pm.
 The townships of Bray, Dún Laoghaire, and Blackrock closed down, with the municipal flags flying at half-mast, on the day of his hanging, with Mass celebrated in all churches every hour from 6am to noon.
 All post office branches throughout Ireland stopped work.